dalibo/emaj/docs/en/rollbackDetails.rst

 A :ref:`foreign key defined on a partitioned table<fk_on_partitioned_tables>` is only supported by E-Maj rollback operations if:

-    • tables/partitions linked by the foreign key all belong to the same tables groups to process
+    • tables/partitions linked by the foreign key all belong to the same table groups to process
     • and the foreign key is of type *DEFFERABLE*
     • and the foreign key does not hold a *ON DELETE* or *ON UPDATE* clause.